Tilman Pass Trek

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.

 Tilman pass tented style trekking cost will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3 stars category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and with attached bathroom while on trekking on possible places.
+For the deluxe and luxury trekking tour plan, we add 3 stars category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and with the attached bathroom while on trekking on possible places.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

-Tilman Pass Cost Include:
+Hiking Tilman Pass Cost Includes:

 Cost Exclude :